cristinamtown/PDX-Realestate-TimeSeries/README.md

 ## ROI

-This function calculates and the ROI based on the forecast in the ARIMA model.
-It plots and returns ROI as a dataframe.
+This function calculates the ROI based on the forecast in the ARIMA model.
+It plots and returns ROI as a dataframe so it can easily be called upon later.